StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

   SHOW MATERIALIZED VIEWS WHERE NAME LIKE "order%";
   ```

-- Check all asynchronous materialized views by querying the metadata table in Information Schema.
+- Check all asynchronous materialized views by querying the metadata table `materialized_views` in Information Schema.
+For more information, please refer to [information_schema.materialized_views](../administration/information_schema.md#materialized_views).

   ```SQL
   SELECT * FROM information_schema.materialized_views;